-I also work as a UK Music Dubbing Director for animation.
-Helping voice over talent (adults and kids) to sing in character.
+I also work as a UK Music Dubbing Director for animation, directing voice over talent (adults and kids) to sing in character, delivering these projects for Netflix and Dreamworks :

 Dubbing a project involves many responsibilities.
 The breaking down of the song by character, line by line and determining the flow of the voice actor’s performance as well as the correct edit and cut.
 Organisational and communication skills are paramount, as well as liaison between actors, engineers and producers.